 Note that different courses have unique strategies and purposes.
 And so there will be different takes on their marketing.
 A program targeted at senior management will get marketed differently than one at the employees and staff.
 Once the platform is selected and the program built, you are ready for the big launch.

-You can find out more about each of these stages and examples when you download our free whitepaper: How to Create an Online Program
+Together, these five steps can help you develop a robust online course strategy that can help you reach your growth goals.
+You can find out more about each of these stages and examples when you download our free guide: How to Create an Online Program